IVPLabs/UniCD/README.md

 </div>

-## News: Our work has been selected as a *highlight*  at the CVPR 2025 conference!
+## ⭐News: Our work has been selected as a *highlight*  at the CVPR 2025 conference!
-## News: Our new work has been accepted by AAAI 2026：[[Blur-Robust Detection via Feature Restoration: An End-to-End Framework for Prior-Guided Infrared UAV Target Detection](https://github.com/IVPLabX/JFD3)]
+## ⭐News: Our new work has been accepted by AAAI 2026：[[Blur-Robust Detection via Feature Restoration: An End-to-End Framework for Prior-Guided Infrared UAV Target Detection](https://github.com/IVPLabX/JFD3)]

 ## Abstract